clouddiary/aws-automated-golden-ami-patching-solution/README.md

 ![image](https://user-images.githubusercontent.com/114372599/205932239-014f90d5-af28-4a7d-b695-375704eabff5.png)

-For better understanding & to keep it short, I am spliting whole solution into two parts.
+For better understanding & to keep it intresting, I am spliting whole solution into two parts.

-Part-1 : Will explain environment setup & define problem statement Part-2 : Will discuss about end to end solution & challenges
+Part-1 : Will explain environment setup & define problem statement

+Part-2 : Will discuss about end to end solution & challenges

 ### Part-1